DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 The Sony a6500 has some display options that are extremely helpful in shooting video.
 These include a level, histogram, focus peaking, and zebra warnings for exposure.
 These are located in the menu and are great to use if you don’t have an external monitor.

-If you’re shooing with manual focus, you can turn on focus peaking to assist you.
+You can turn on focus peaking to assist you if you’re shooting with manual focus.
 Considering the small screen, this is hugely helpful if you don’t have a monitor.
-Focus peaking also comes in handy if you’re not using a follow focus and have no way of recording focal lengths, but still want to do things such as a rack focus.
+Focus peaking also comes in handy if you’re not using a follow focus and have no way of recording focal lengths but still want to do things such as a rack focus.

 Another useful display tool is the zebra warnings when setting exposure.
-These warnings let you know if a part of your image is blown out and which part of the image that is.
+These warnings tell you if a part of your image is blown out and which part of the image that is.
 I find that this is very useful when shooting outside, especially on a bright day.

-Certain times, especially outside, an image will have too much contrast to capture everything.
-Using the zebra warnings can let you see exactly what information you will be missing.
+Sometimes, especially outside, an image will have too much contrast to capture everything.
+The zebra warnings can let you see exactly what information you will miss.

 You can also pull up a histogram of the shot to show exposure levels.
 Pairing this with the zebra warnings can help you retain the maximum amount of information.
 You can see what blacks are being crushed and what part of the image is being blown out.

-The histogram is an extremely helpful tool and it is one of the display options I always have pulled up when setting up my shot.
-Shooting in Cine2, I tend to want my image a little bit overexposed if possible.
+The histogram is an extremely helpful tool and one of the display options I always have pulled up when setting up my shot.
+Shooting in Cine2, I tend to want my image slightly overexposed if possible.
 Seeing the layout of the histogram makes this possible.

 The same goes if you’re shooting LOG-footage.
 Here it’s always wise to expose-to-the-right (ETTR) to avoid to much noise in the shadows.